Sanvals/grocery_app/README.md

 This app turns your notion database of grocery items into a dynamic, easy to use page.

+<strong>New version:</strong> Now it also displays which items are on seson with a golden border.

 ## Built With

 * ![Static Badge](https://img.shields.io/badge/Javascript-black?logo=javascript)